dtr-org/docs.unit-e.io/reference/rpc/sendfrom.rst

 **Type:** string, required

-The unite address to send funds to.
+The Unit-e address to send funds to.

 Argument #3 - amount
 ~~~~~~~~~~~~~~~~~~~~